YuRo711/Vansh/README.md

-This is a mockup interior design studio landing page made from a practice Figma model: https://www.figma.com/design/hMVtKRVHUxyY03knIrHkgG/
+This is a mockup shoe store landing page made from a practice Figma model: https://www.figma.com/community/file/1196696750397100629/shoes-website-landing-page

-This project is deployed on GitHub Pages: https://yuro711.github.io/Interia/
+This project is deployed on GitHub Pages: https://yuro711.github.io/Vansh/